sonatype-nexus-community/cheque/README.md

 ### IQ Server

-If cheque is configured to use and submit reports to iq server, it requires the .iq-server-config file to be configured and placed in the following directory:
+If `cheque` is configured to use and submit reports to IQ server, it requires the .iq-server-config file to be configured and placed in the following directory: